Michael D.Heath-Caldwell M.Arch.

 The Inquest.

-The inquest was opened at the Sawn Tavern, Top-o'-the-Hill, on Friday afternoon, before Mr Harding, the county coroner.
+The inquest was opened at the Swan Tavern, Top-o'-the-Hill, on Friday afternoon, before Mr Harding, the county coroner.
 Mr Wynne was also in attendance.

 In opening the inquiry the coroner said that the jury had been called together to make an investigation into the circumstances attending the deaths of nearly 100 persons.
 He (the coroner) had been in that district for 37 years, and during that period had never had to investigate so serious an accident as the present.